 Preikestolen is a mountain plateau raging 604 meters above the Lysefjord.
 The 4 kilometre long hike and 330 meter climb takes 2-3 hours one way.
 You start at Preikestolen Mountain Lodge and follow the marked path to the summit which is one of the best views in Norway.

 Preikestolen is a popular goal for both Norwegians and foreign tourists.
 It can be crowded on the flat plateau that measures only 25 times 25 meters and with three of the edges going vertically straight down into the Lysefjord.
 This is where parts of Mission Impossible – Fallout was filmed last year and where we can see Tom Cruise is hanging out from the vertical cliff above the Lysefjord.

-Remember that the weather can change dramatically in the mountains.
-This is why you have to follow the Norwegian Mountain Code when hiking in the Norwegian Mountains, it can change from summer and sunny weather to winter and frost in minutes.
+IMPORTANT!
+The weather can change dramatically in the mountains.
+This is why you have to follow the Norwegian Mountain Code when hiking in the Norwegian Mountains.
+It can change from summer and sunny weather to winter and frost in minutes!

 Fjord Tours: Norway in a Nutshell

 Fjord Tours: Plan and book fjord travel, accommodation and activities

 Go Fjords: Big and Small Fjord Experiences

 Fjord Pass: Great Discounts on Activities and Attractions in the Fjords